Luthey-Schulten-Lab/SummerSchool_2026/DNA/README.md

 To cancel: `scancel JOBID`.

-If the log shows `mount source /cwd doesn't exist`, you likely submitted from an Open OnDemand Desktop session that left behind Apptainer bind settings.
-Update the launch script (`git pull` in `~/SummerSchool_2026`), cancel the failed job, and resubmit with `bash submit_simulation.sh`.
+If the log shows that the job crashed, talk to one of the TAs and we can debug+resubmit.
+It could be something with OOD, or that you got unlucky with your RNG seed.

 ---